cryptic-plateaus/cryptic_plateaus/README.md

 <h2>✨🔥  Mase Santos  🔥✨</h2>
-<h4>Software Engineer | Shapeshifting Creative | She/They</h4>
+<h4>Software Engineer | Shapeshifting Creative | They/Them</h4>

-I'm a software engineer and creative from Minnesota.
+I'm a software engineer and creative.
 Passionate about learning new technologies and using code to realize inclusive futures.
 Driven by interdisciplinary practices and cross-cultural storytelling, I bring a strategic approach to both development and creative projects.

 <!--
 **MaseSantos/MaseSantos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.